inmanta/examples/solutions-training/1-basic-deployment.md

     (env) $ inmanta project install
     ```

-2. Compile the model of the project.
-The compiler will verify that our model is correct, and can be serialized into resources which can later be sent to the orchestrator, as instruction of "what to do".
-    ```console
-    (env) $ inmanta compile -f configure_ospf.cf
-    ```

-3. Export the resources to the orchestrator, the exporter will take the output of the compiler and send it to the orchestrator.
+2. Export the resources to the orchestrator, the command will first compile our model, verifying it is correct, then serialize it into resources and send them to the orchestrator.
 For each resource it receives, the orchestrator will then have as mission to deploy them, ensuring their desired state is enforced.
     ```console
     (env) $ inmanta export -f configure_ospf.cf
     ```

-4. Open the orchestrator resource view, and see all the elements of the desired state, being deployed.
+3. Open the orchestrator resource view, and see all the elements of the desired state, being deployed.
 Once again, click around to see what is happening.
     ![Alt text](images/orchestrator-resources-page.png)

-5. (Optional) Investigating deployment issues.
+4. (Optional) Investigating deployment issues.
 If you didn't use exactly the same ip plan, or ospf area id or network instance name in the manual configuration as in the inmanta model, the orchestrator might struggle to push the configuration.
 You would notice it as some resources would be marked as `failed`.
 To fix this you have two options:
     1. Restart the lab and redeploy with the orchestrator, this model will always work on a clean lab.
 But it means you will need to reconfigure the subscribers manually.
     2. Open the resource details, and look into the logs for the reason of the failure.
 The resource will log the explanation from the router that rejected the config we tried to push.
 This should give you the information required to manually fix the device, until its existing configuration doesn't conflict with the one the orchestrator tries to push.